 Property investment is a good investment for retirement as it builds capital gain.

-This is also a way for you to build their portfolio of investment properties.
+This is also a way for you to build your portfolio of investment properties.

 By the time you choose to retire, you will have a steady source of passive income to set you up for life!

-Needless to say, you will also have enough money saved for that Nest Egg and be able to enjoy traveling or hobby pursuits.
+Needless to say, you will also have enough money saved for that Nest Egg and be able to enjoy travelling or hobby pursuits.